Albert Edelfelt: Russian Imperial commissions

 Edelfelt began by painting portraits of his family and relatives, but his skills very quickly brought him a large clientele.
-In 1881, he visited Saint Petersburg, where previous the Russian Academy had awarded him an honorary membership in 1878.
+In 1881, he visited Saint Petersburg, where previous the Imperial Academy of Arts had awarded him an honorary membership in 1878.
 The Grand Duke Vladimir Alexandrovich, brother of the Russian Emperor, commissioned him to make portraits of his children.
 This led to another commission to paint the children of Tsar Alexander III of Russia.
 In 1896, he returned to Russia to make a portrait of Tsar Nicholas II.

 In February 1899, Tsar Nicholas II issued a decree suppressing the political liberties of the Finns.
 Edelfelt mobilised a network of Finnish artists and cultural figures with a petition to the Russian government, called "Pro Finlandia", seeking recognition of the independence of the arts in Finland.
 He also took on the role of a cultural diplomat as the commissioner of the Finnish participation in the Paris Exposition Universelle (1900).